 Many patent professionals take a reactive approach to the patent process.
 They submit their patent applications, await their patent examiner’s response, and then respond accordingly.
 Those patent professionals are most likely unaware that they can be proactive in drafting their patent applications so they have a high likelihood of being evaluated by an applicant-friendly examiner.
 Patent analytics platforms like PatentAdvisor™ have changed the game by giving patent practitioners the ability to influence patent prosecution outcomes even before filing.
 The LexisNexis PathWays™ tool can analyze excerpts from patent drafts to determine which art units are most likely to be assigned.
 PatentAdvisor also uses USPTO patent statistics to show users which of those potential art units are the most applicant-friendly.
-Armed with that information, patent practitioners can adjust their patent drafts accordingly to improve the odds that their applications will land in the hands of a statistically favorable patent examiner.
+Armed with that information, patent practitioners can adjust their patent drafts accordingly to improve the odds that their applications will land in the hands of a statistically favorable patent examiner and improve patent prosecution outcomes overall.

 Managing client expectations of the patent process may not seem like a “tactic” in the traditional sense, but it does have a significant impact on the actions that are available to patent professionals along the way.
 By maintaining transparency and keeping clients informed of the obstacles and costs that may arise along the way, clients are more likely to be understanding and supportive of their patent practitioner’s judgment and proposed course of action.
 PatentAdvisor provides users with many statistics specific to their assigned patent examiner that help them better understand how prosecution is likely to play out.
 With PatentAdvisor, users can access their patent examiner’s average patent pendency times, the number of office actions they typically issue before granting a patent and their difficulty level relative to other USPTO patent examiners, so users can set client expectations before obstacles arise.